wipegup/LaughTracks/README.md

 This project will allow you to apply the lessons you've learned this first week in an ongoing project.
 We encourage you to take chances, be risky, try new things.

+At the end of this project, you will submit a blog post as a reflection of what you learned and implemented in your project.
+Details are in a section below.

 The primary goals for this project:

 - creation of a basic web application from scratch